raycast/extensions/extensions/todoist/README.md

 Before using the command, you need to retrieve your Todoist token located in the [integration settings view](https://todoist.com/app/settings/integrations) under the section called **API token**.

-Then, copy it and paste it either in the extension's Welcome screen or in the extensionss preferences under **Todoist Token**.
+Then, copy it and paste it either into the extension's Welcome screen or in the extension's preferences under **Todoist Token**.

 ## Limitations